-The studio program is enhanced by events and activities in the Rosefsky Studio Art Gallery, which presents an ongoing series of exhibitions, including visiting artists, alumni artists, solo shows, lectures and seminars.
-It is also supported by the Art Student Co-op, a student-organized and operated source for art supplies.
+The Art program is supported by the Elsie Benensohn Rosefsky Visiting Artists Series endowment.
+The Art program is enhanced by events and activities in the Elsie B. Rosefsky Memorial Art Gallery, which presents an ongoing series of exhibitions, including visiting artists and successful alumni, as well as lectures and seminars.
+The Art program is supported by the Art Student Co-op, a student-organized and operated source for art supplies.

 For beginning and intermediate courses, the quality of work determines whether the student may repeat a course for further development.
 The decision for such action is a result of mutual consent of the student and the instructor.
 A repeated course receives credit and fulfills the major requirements.

 Art majors and minors must declare an area of concentration and choose an appropriate adviser from among the faculty.